txyon/MoNE_Portfolio/README.md

 ## Hey!
 Is this thing on?
-### Space based object detection optimisation with neuromorphic cameras
+### Space-based object detection optimisation with neuromorphic cameras

 This experiment aimed to track the effects of manipulating a neuromorphic camera's biases on object detection in an adverse lighting simulation replicating a star cluster in the night sky.
 The set-up placed a neuromorphic camera on a GRBL-controlled carriage driven by stepper motors, which was then programmed to sweep over a simulated star field in a "Darkroom."

 <p align="center">
   <img src="ExperimentSetup.jpg" alt="Experimental Setup" style="width:400px;" />
 </p>